Eastern Bloc politics: Administrative structures

 Initially, communist parties were small in all countries except Czechoslovakia, such that there existed an acute shortage of politically "trustworthy" persons for administration, police and other professions.
 Accordingly, "politically unreliable" non-communists initially filled such roles.
 Those not obedient to communist authorities were ousted, while Moscow cadres started a large-scale party programs to train personnel who would meet political requirements.

 In addition, throughout the Eastern Bloc, armies appeared in Soviet-style uniforms studying military manuals copied from the Red Army.
 The party dominated the armed forces, with party members comprising almost every rank above captain.

 Two lists were often kept by the party structure: the cadre and the nomenklatura lists.
 The latter contained every post in each country that was important to the smooth application of party policy, including military posts, administrative positions, directors of local enterprises, social organization administrators, newspapers, etc. In Czechoslovakia, the nomenklatura lists were thought to contain 100,000 post listings, while the number estimated in Poland was 2-3 times that figure.
 The names of those that the party considered to be trustworthy enough to secure a nomenklatura post were compiled on the cadre list.
 One did not have to be a party member to be on the cadre list, but any sign of unconventional behavior would mean exclusion from the list.
 The considerable amount of information disseminated to the party from police or trusted observers ensured that the cadre lists were timely and comprehensive.
-The end result was that anyone aspiring to have an influential or rewarding job had to conform to party dictates.
+The result was that anyone aspiring to have an influential or rewarding job had to conform to party dictates.